 During 2001 the issue of the use of hypotonic fluids in children both post-surgery and with acute medical illnesses became a significant subject of debate.
-With the identification of other problem cases of hyponatraemia, within Northern Ireland, work began to produce new regional guidelines for Northern Ireland which were issued in 2002.
-This was followed, in 2003, by new guidelines for the management of hyponatraemia for adults issued by the CMO for N. Ireland.
+With the identification of other problem cases of hyponatraemia, within Northern Ireland, work began to produce new regional guide-lines for Northern Ireland which were issued in 2002.
+This was followed, in 2003, by new guide-lines for the management of hyponatraemia for adults.